home

 Toledo Museum of Art, Toledo, Ohio

-Yellowstone Art Center, Billings, Montana
+Yellowstone Art Museum, Billings, Montana